 SETV - of course they are.
 Do you mean METV?
 They are more likely to be issued in your home country or country of residence.
 Like any visa no hassle if you qualify.
 People are going to apply for bthese as getting hassle for Visa Exempt - many of the "month on month" (FIFO) off guys coming in on Visa Exempt are getting questioned recently

 Wondering how they were called now, not sure anymore, maybe STV.
-Those were special tourist visas that were a pain to apply for (high financial requirements, etc.).
-They were made available a bit before covid, I think.
-One could stay for 1 year in Thailand, if memory serves.
+Those were special tourist visas that were a pain to apply for (high requirements, etc.).
+They were made available a bit before or during covid, I think.
+One could stay for 1 year in Thailand, or was it 18 months?

 If under 50 then Ed with a multi re-entry permit.
 Having said that the multi-entry might be an obstacle as you are meant to be attending classes 🙂 Maybe a METV then renew or a SETV - that would get you almost a year.